madanyc/workfront-learn.en/help/manage-work/request-queues/understand-settings-for-a-flow-request.md

 ---
 title: Understand settings for a flow request
-description: Learn how the request flow process in [!DNL  ] works.
+description: Learn how the request flow process in [!DNL  Workfront] works.
 Then create routing rules, topic groups, and queue topics.
 activity: delpoy
 feature: Work Management
 type: Tutorial